learn-co-curriculum/python-intro-to-strings/README.md

      |      S.istitle() -> bool
      |
      |      Return True if S is a titlecased string and there is at least one
-     |      character in S, i.e. upper- and titlecase characters may only
+     |      character in S, i.e. uppercase characters may only follow uncased
-     |      follow uncased characters and lowercase characters only cased ones.
+     |      characters and lowercase characters only cased ones.
+Return False
-     |      Return False otherwise.
+     |      otherwise.
      |
      |  isupper(...)
      |      S.isupper() -> bool